College-Kings/College-Kings/.github/ISSUE_TEMPLATE/launcher_report.md

 ---
-name: College Kings 1 Report
+name: Launcher Report
-about: Create a report for the College Kings 1 platform
+about: Create a report for the Launcher platform
 title: ''
-labels: 'platform: ck1'
+labels: 'platform: launcher'

 ---